 Taylor’s Philosophy program develops skills in critical thinking, textual analysis and moral reasoning, as students explore worldviews, the history of ideas, and the foundations of human thought.
 The philosophy program digs deep into the core of liberal arts education, effectively preparing our majors to excel in graduate school and their careers afterwards.

-Philosophy means “love of wisdom” and that is what you will develop at Taylor.
-We provide rigorous and rewarding training that involves the mind as well as the heart.
-You will not only study in the classroom, you will also learn what it means to be a truly virtuous person by interacting in our community, attending conferences, participating in our Ethics Bowl program and being mentored by our professors.
+Philosophy means “love of wisdom”and that is what you will develop at Taylor.
+We provide rigorous and rewarding training involving the mind as well as the heart.
+You won’t just study in the classroom; you will learn what it means to be a truly virtuous person by interacting in our community, attending conferences, participating in our Ethics Bowl program, and being mentored by our professors.

 Take the Next Step

 Would you like to learn more about our program?
 Watch our clips from faculty.
 Check out our degrees and majors.
 Or better yet, schedule a campus visit and see for yourself.

 In this video clip, Dr. Jim Spiegel, Professor of Philosophy & Religion, discusses the training students receive from being in the philosophy program.
 This includes the critical thinking skills gained from participation in the Ethics Bowl.

 "[You] don't need to be a brainiac or nerd to take Philosophy classes at TU," Dr. Kevin Diller describes the type of student that would thrive in Taylor's Philosophy department.

 Dr. Seeman discusses how Taylor faculty prioritize connecting with students.

 Published: February 21, 2014